microsoft/fluentui/packages/react-image/Spec.md

 Image is a visual representation of some content, such as a photo, illustration etc.

+## Concerns

+Based on the OpenUI research and the Figma specification, Image seems to be one of those components that is purely styling, thus I would appreciate your answers in any of these questions:

+- Are there any components would need to use Image?
+- Apart from styling, are there any other functionalities for Image?
+- Is there any benefit of having Image as a component? (taking into consideration that it is css styling and we will need to maintain it over time.)

 ## Prior Art

 - Convergence epic issue: [#16658](https://github.com/microsoft/fluentui/issues/16658)